cns-iu/scimaps/content/site/callForMacroscopes.md

       * Relevance for a general audience

       Please send questions you might have regarding the selection process to [cnscntr@iu.edu](mailto:cnscntr@iu.edu) and use the subject heading “Exhibit Inquiry.”

   - header: Final Submission
     content: >-
-      Authors of winning entries will be contacted by June 30, 2025 and invited to submit final materials by July 31, 2025.
+      Authors of winning entries will be contacted by Oct 15, 2026 and invited to submit final materials by Oct 31, 2026.
 Each final entry consists of:

       * Submit the work as an image file, video file, executable code, or a link to a visualization.